 Let’s start by explaining the difference between chemical and mineral-based sunscreens.
 Essentially, these are both FDA-approved for sunblock, but function in different ways.

 Chemical Sunscreens (Avoid These!):

 Chemical sunscreen ingredients basically absorb damaging UV rays and convert them to non-damaging heat.
 They sink into skin and rub in easier.
 With these, you need to apply them at least 15 minutes before going out into the sun to take effect.
+Not all of them are broad-spectrum (some only block one type of UV light) so it’s common to see a blend of multiple in a sunscreen formula.
 Examples of these ingredients are: